 Esta información está disponible en español.
 (This information is available in Spanish.)

-We are committed to the protection of patient health information in accordance with applicable law and accreditation standards regarding patient privacy.
-The health information about you is personal.
-This information may consist of paper, digital or electronic records but could also include photographs, videos and other electronic transmissions or recordings that are created during your care and treatment.
+We are committed to the privacy of your PHI, and we comply with applicable law and accreditation standards regarding patient privacy.
+PHI about you is personal.
+PHI may be in paper or electronic records but could also include photographs, videos and other electronic transmissions or recordings that are created during your care and treatment.
 A record of the care and services you receive is needed to provide you with quality care and to comply with legal requirements.

 The law requires us to:

-- Make sure that health information that identifies you is kept private.
+- Make sure that PHI is kept private.

-- Give you this Notice of our legal duties and privacy practices with respect to health information about you.
+- Give you this Notice of our legal duties and privacy practices with respect to PHI about you.

 - Notify you in the event of a breach of your unsecured PHI.